 Williams warrants to the Owner or Operator that each new Engine sold for installation on Aircraft (as either original equipment or a Spare Part) will at the time of delivery be free from defects in material, workmanship and title.
-Warranty shall run to the original purchaser, its successors, assigns, and customers when they are the

-17. LIMITED WARRANTIES (Continued)\

-Owner or Operator.
-This warranty shall expire 36 months from the date of delivery to the original retail purchaser or First User or 1,500 Engine Operating Hours (EOH) prorated on a straight line basis to 2,000 EOH, whichever occurs first.
+Warranty shall run to the original purchaser, its successors, assigns, and customers when they are the Owner or Operator.
+This warranty shall expire 36 months from the date of delivery to the original retail purchaser or First User or 1,500 Engine Operating Hours (EOH), whichever occurs first.
 Williams will, at its option, during the warranty period:

-- 1.1 Undertake Repair or replacement of an Engine, which in the sole discretion of Williams is found to have suffered a Failure pursuant to the definition of "Failure" in Section II, Paragraph 3.4 of this warranty; - 1.2 For engines which have 1,500 EOH or less, grant an allowance of 100 percent of the Price of Parts suffering Failure or Resultant Damage (or at its option Repair or exchange such Parts free of charge) plus reasonable cost of labor used during Repair at Williams' authorized Repair Facility; - 1.3 For engines which have 1,500 or 2,000 EOH, grant an allowance of, based on a straight line basis, the Price of Parts suffering Failure or Resultant Damage, or at its option, the Price to Repair or exchange such failed or damaged Parts.
+1.1 Undertake Repair or replacement of an Engine, which in the sole discretion of Williams is found to have suffered a Failure pursuant to the definition of "Failure" in Section II, Paragraph 3.4 of this warranty;

+1.2 Grant an allowance of 100 percent of the Price of Parts suffering Failure or Resultant Damage (or at its option Repair or exchange such Parts free of charge) plus reasonable cost of labor used during Repair at Williams' authorized Repair facility.